Cambodia's Water Festival

 Featuring boat races, fireworks and music the annual Cambodian Water Festival, or Bon Om Tuk, marks the end of the monsoon season and the turning of the waters in the great Tonle Sap Lake.

 In 2014 the festival takes place on the 5th, 6th and 7th November with the 7th seeing the final and most crowd-pleasing of the boat races.
-A cacophony of color and noise assaults the senses while up to 60 people man each boat racing for the honour of their provinces and a cash prize.
+A cacophony of color and noise assaults the senses while up to 60 people man each boat racing for the honor of their provinces and a cash prize.

 Over 150 sleek, brightly painted boats will race in pairs while being presided over by Royalty and various dignitaries.
 Each boat will have taken a year to prepare and paint at the local Wat before being blessed and brought to Phnom Penh.
-The teams will have been hand picked and trained by the local team manager for their strength and style.
+The teams will have been hand-picked and trained by the local team manager for their strength and style.

 Street vendors fill the air with the aroma of freshly cooked food and families picnic on the riverfront.
 Some tourist sites are closed over this period so there is no reason not to spend time watching this incredible event.